deanmao/node-chimera/README.md

 Here are all the possible options available when creating a new browser instance:

-- userAgent: Any string that represents a user agent.
+- `userAgent`: Any string that represents a user agent.
 By default it uses the one shown in the example, a windows chrome browser.
-- libraryCode: If you want to inject jquery into all your webpages, you should do something like `fs.readFileSync("jquery.js")` here.
+- `libraryCode`: If you want to inject jquery into all your webpages, you should do something like `fs.readFileSync("jquery.js")` here.
-- cookies: as seen in later examples, you can save the cookies from a previous browser instance and use them here
+- `cookies`: as seen in later examples, you can save the cookies from a previous browser instance and use them here
-- disableImages: If you don't need images in your scraper, this can drastically reduce memory and speed up webpages.
+- `disableImages`: If you don't need images in your scraper, this can drastically reduce memory and speed up webpages.
 However, your screenshots may look like crap.

 ## A simple login example